 Considering this application in isolation, and particularly in the absence of a comprehensive masterplan for the whole of H66, is likely to prejudice the development of the parts of H66 to the south of the application site by limiting the options for access to those parts - please refer to paragraph 3.8 above.
+It could prejudice development in the grounds of Alderwood.
 A holistic approach to access is essential.